 The year abroad is designed to enable students to explore their degree from a new perspective and build on their learning experience by taking modules outside of their degree too.
 We have over 300 exchange partners in Europe, Canada, Australia, New Zealand, Singapore, Hong Kong, South Africa, Korea and Latin America.
 Information for students on the study abroad programme is available here and via the Study Aboard Organisation on Minerva.

 Each school has a Study Abroad Coordinator who is the main contact for academic advice.
-The contact for each school is available here.
+Contacts for each school is available.
 Alternatively contact the Study Abroad office.